 - Good Breeders

 1. Good Breeders

 One may not think there are too many bills in regards to reptiles.
 They're not like dogs in the sense that they need yearly shots.
 They don't require expensive premium foods.
 They're simple, right?

-Now, I had already decided that I was going to start off with leopard geckos, African fat tail geckos, and then move towards crested geckos, gargoyle geckos, and others.
+Well, if you're going to be serious about it, even if it's a hobby, you at least have to have nice breeders.
+I decided that I was going to start off with leopard geckos and African fat tail geckos, and then move towards crested geckos, gargoyle geckos, and others.
 I already had one African fat tail and a few leopard geckos, but my leopard geckos were more pets, not breeding quality.
 I had to find a few nice reptiles to start off with.

-Searching through the internet and speaking with a few of reptile pals, I found a few good breeds that happened to have geckos that I was interested in.
+Searching through the internet and speaking with a few of my reptile pals, I found a few good breeds that happened to have geckos that I was interested in.

-I started with 5 unsexed crested geckos for $195 (including shipping), 4 African fat tails for $300 (including shipping), and 4 leopard geckos for $700 (including shipping from two different breeders).
+I started with five unsexed crested geckos for $195 (including shipping), four African fat tails for $300 (including shipping), and four leopard geckos for $700 (including shipping from two different breeders).

 Then it was time for a reptile rack for $300, which I ordered wrong and had to order Flexwatt heat tape and wiring equipment (another $50).
-I had to purchase a digital porportional thermostat for over $100 to make sure that the Flexwatt tape doesn't overheat and catch the house on fire.
+I had to purchase a digital proportional thermostat for over $100 to make sure that the Flexwatt tape doesn't overheat and catch the house on fire.